Comiskey Park rumors, news

 Future Hall-of-Famer Al Simmons was sold to Detroit on this day, 89 years ago.
 The South Siders sell off a future Hall-of-Famer 1935 The White Sox sold left fielder Al Simmons to the Detroit Tigers for $75,000 (about $1.7 million in today’s dollars).
 Chicago had in fact purchased Simmons from Philadelphia along with Mule Haas and Jimmy Dykes three years earlier, in a $100,000 purchase, mak...2024

-See also White Sox buzz
+See more articles White Sox rumors

 • Dick Allen is elected to the Baseball Hall of Fame!